 Reported publication rates in SCPs for other medical schools range from 5% to 75%, with 45% on average for any publication and one-third as first author.^{2,4,12-15} The publication rate of 34% in our study may be lower than average because we only searched PubMed (and residency applications generally include papers not indexed on PubMed16), and because we examined only medical student-mentor collaborations, excluding publications with other mentors who were not within the SCP fellowship.
 We searched PubMed for 2 years after medical student graduation to allow for (1) project maturation, (2) medical students participating in research electives during their fourth year, and (3) delays in submission-to-publication.
-In support of our strategy, it was previously found that two-thirds of manuscripts listed as "submitted" or "in press" in radiology electronic residency applications were published 2 years post-graduation.17 ship.18 Writing in a field of interest promotes both collaboration and contacts and, thus, career mentorship.
-Many medical school graduates report that SCP both influenced career choice and ongoing interest in the project's topic,1 especially because our projects were self-selected.
-In addition, medical students participating in clinical research are more likely to enter residencies in that specialty, though it is unclear if the choice of residency influenced the research area or vice versa.^{19,20}
+In support of our strategy, it was previously found that two-thirds of manuscripts listed as "submitted" or "in press" in radiology electronic residency applications were published 2 years post-graduation.17

-Scientific writing is beneficial by engaging students in the research process apart from clinical care, providing in-depth learning about a singular interest, and increasing skills in interpreting the medical literature.
-Medical students report improved self-efficacy in research methodology and communication of study findings following completion of a SCP fellow-
+Scientific writing is beneficial by engaging students in the research process apart from clinical care, providing indepth learning about a singular interest, and increasing skills in interpreting the medical literature.
+Medical students report improved self-efficacy in research methodology and communication of study findings following completion of a SCP fellowship.18 Writing in a field of interest promotes both collaboration and contacts